ParrotSec/airgeddon/CONTRIBUTING.md

 ## WPS PIN Database Collaborators

+1. Send MAC of the BSSID and the default PIN to [v1s1t0r.1s.h3r3@gmail.com].
+If you are going to push directly into the repository, keep reading the next points.
-1. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
+2. Add PINs ordered by the key in the associative array located in the `known_pins.db` file.
 (Keys are the first 6 BSSID digits).
-2. Update the `pindb_checksum.txt` file with the calculated checksum of the database file using `md5sum` tool.
+3. Update the `pindb_checksum.txt` file with the calculated checksum of the database file using `md5sum` tool.
-3. Update the date under shebang.
+4. Update the date under shebang.

 *PINs should be from devices that generate generic ones.*